whitmo/watchtower/README.md

 ## Yo dawg, I heard you like dashboards

-The Watchtower charm gives you access to 4 popular monitoring and analysis guis depending on what infrastructure you are running.
+The Watchtower charm gives you access to 4 monitoring and analysis guis depending on what infrastructure you are running.

  - Heka Dashboard